rtomayko/tilt/docs/TEMPLATES.md

 Every implementation of Markdown *should* support these options, but there are some known problems with the Kramdown and Maruku engines.

+#### Kramdown

+- Doesn't support escaping
+- Smarty Pants is *always* on, but doesn't support it fully

+### Maruku

+- Doesn't support escaping
+- Doesn't support Smarty Pants, and even fails on ``Foobar''
+- Smart Quotes is always on

 #### `:smartypants => true|false`

 Set `true` to enable [Smarty Pants][smartypants] style punctuation replacement.